sbvoxel/ForgeAudio/README.md

   <img src="forge-audio.png" alt="ForgeAudio logo" width="320">
 </p>

-Logo trivia: this was the very, very first AI-generated logo for the project.
-Zero iteration.

-> Status note: ForgeAudio is in active early development.
-Large pieces of the
+> Project note: ForgeAudio is in active early development.
+Large parts of the
 > inherited FAudio/XAudio-shaped surface are being removed, renamed, or
-> redesigned into ForgeAudio-owned APIs.
-Treat the public API as pre-1.0 and in
+> redesigned into ForgeAudio-owned APIs, so the public API should be treated as
+> pre-1.0 and subject to change.
+This README is also temporary and AI-authored;
-> flux.
-Furthermore, this README is currently AI-authored and may need later
+> it is intended as a working overview and may be revised later for accuracy,
-> revision for precision.
+> tone, and completeness.

 ForgeAudio is a general-purpose audio runtime for games and interactive applications.